Start for free

 Need on-premises deploymentOdooMaintain data sovereignty; Salesforce is strictly cloud-only.

-Pick Odoo if you need an affordable, flexible, all-in-one business system that can grow without breaking the bank.
-But if you have a solid sales team that requires the top-industry sales tools and you don’t mind paying a premium for them, pick Salesforce.
+Pick Odoo if you need an affordable, flexible, all-in-one business system.
+Pick Salesforce if you have a mature sales team that needs specialized CRM tooling and you are comfortable paying for it.

 If you go with Odoo, hosting is where a lot of that cost advantage is won or lost.
 Cloudpepper is a managed Odoo hosting option starting at $29/month, built specifically for Odoo deployments.